Get insider access

 3. Best Budget Speaker For Parties

-The ION Pathfinder 280 is worth a look if you're shopping for a party speaker on a budget.
-It does a really good job for the price, with many of the same cool party features as the more premium speakers on the list.
+The ION Pathfinder 320 is one of the best speakers you can pick up on a budget if you're looking to party.
+This powerful speaker offers solid performance for the price, and it comes with many of the same cool party features as the more premium speakers on the list.
 For example, the speaker has RGB lights that you can customize in different colors to set the mood at your next event, as well as a graphic EQ and several presets to customize its sound.
-There's even a Boom preset designed to add lots of boom in the bass.
-And since it lasts over 68 hours off a single charge, you can host multiple events without worrying about a recharge.
+There's even a Boom preset designed to add more emphasis in the bass range.
+And since its battery lasts over 117 hours, you can host multiple events without worrying about a recharge.

-With a max volume of over 100 decibels, this speaker gets loud, too.
-It also has a great sound quality, with a clear and accurate reproduction of voices and lead instruments in your favorite tracks.
-However, it doesn't pack as much punch in the bass range as the JBL PartyBox 110 or the JBL PartyBox 310, which is especially noticeable with bass-heavy tracks like EDM and hip-hop.
+With a max volume of 96.1 decibels, this speaker gets loud enough to fill the dance floor with sound, too.
+Its sound quality is pretty impressive, so it's suitable for genres like EDM, hip-hop, rock, pop, and more.
+Voices and lead instruments are clearly and accurately reproduced, which is great for more audio-centric partygoers.
+It doesn't pack as much thump in the low-bass as the JBL PartyBox 110 or the JBL PartyBox 310, which is especially noticeable with bass-heavy tracks like EDM and hip-hop.
 Still, this portable speaker performs well for its price, and if you can't spend much on a speaker, it's worth checking out.

 See our review